brianc/node-pg-copy-streams/README.md

 ```

 _Note_: In version prior to 4.0.0, when copying data into postgresql, it was necessary to wait for the 'end' event of `pg-copy-streams.from` to correctly detect the end of the COPY operation.
 This was necessary due to the internals of the module but non-standard.
 This is not true for versions including and after 4.0.0.
 The end of the COPY operation must now be detected via the standard 'finish' event. **Users of 4.0.0+ should not wait for the 'end' event because it is not fired anymore.**

+### duplex stream for replication / logical decoding scenarios (copyBoth - copy-both)

+This is a more advanded topic.
+Check the test/copy-both.js file for an example of how this can be used.

+_Note regarding logical decoding_: Parsers for logical decoding scenarios are easier to write when copy-both.js pushes chunks that are aligned on the copyData protocol frames.
+This is not the default mode of operation of copy-both.js in order to increase the streaming performance.
+If you need the pushed chunks to be alignes on copyData frames, use the `alignOnCopyDataFrame: true` option.

 ## install